Academics

 • Critical Thinking

-Though there is no minimum required scoring for the Anatomy and Physiology, Biology, and the Vocabulary sections of the exams, a minimum score of 65 or better is preferred as a minimum passing score; and entry into the program is highly competitive and is based on a point-based system in which applicants acquire some of their points from the admission examination.
+Though there is no minimum required scoring for the Anatomy and Physiology, Biology, and Vocabulary sections of the exams, a minimum score of 65 or better is preferred as a minimum passing score, and entry into the program is highly competitive and is based on a point-based system in which applicants acquire some of their points from the admission examination.

 A minimum score of 760 or better is highly desirable on the critical thinking portion of the exam, however, there is no minimum require scoring for this section.